 It’s the same concept with God.
 What you interpret as a silent dismissal is God patiently bending close to hear your words.
 He delights in hearing from you, and He loves to listen when you speak.

-Around here, we love acronyms, and A.C.T.S. is a great model to follow.
-It helps form your prayers, so they make sense, give you ideas for what to pray about, and you don’t spend all your time just asking God for things.
+Around here, we love acronyms, and A.C.T.S. is a great model to follow when you first start learning to pray.
+It helps form your prayers so they make sense, gives you ideas for what to pray about, and prevents you from spending all your time just asking God for things.
+It also follows the model of the Lord's prayer.
+Which is the model Jesus taught us to use when we pray.

 We’ll start with ‘A.’